tristanqtn/tristanqtn/technologies/devops.md

 # 💻 Technologies

-I'm sure I can help you with the following technologies:
+When it comes to developing software, I majoritarily work with the following technologies:

 ## **Programming Languages**